IN DEFENCE OF THE WHALES,

 - New Zealand (BRAVO: Honorable Mrs. Sandra Lee)

 - Greenpeace Intl.
-(Congratulations on your strong stand at IWC)
+(Congratulations on your strong stand)

 - International Fund for Animal Welfare (IFAW)